zotroneneis/zotroneneis.github.io/_posts/2018-07-31-blog-post-day-9.md

 >>> 'CastleKilmereMember' object has no attribute 'fly'
 ```

 As we can see in the example above, we get exactly the behavior we want.
-Both the mocking knight and Lissy can fly, whereas Bromley, who is way too old to fly on a broomstick, is not able to fly.
+Both the Mocking Knight and Lissy can fly, whereas Bromley, who is way too old to fly on a broomstick, is not able to fly.

 To add another example of the EAFP principle to our Magical Universe we first extend our `CastleKilmereMember` class with a `_traits` attribute and two methods for adding and printing traits:

 ```python
 class CastleKilmereMember:
-    """ Creates a member of the Castle Kilmere School of Magic """
+    """ Creates a member of the Castle Kilmere School of Magic """ def __init__(...):

-    def __init__(...):
     	...
         self._traits = {}